Frictionless mobile payments may not be as good as cash for paying bribes and buying contraband, but they’re the next best thing.

 At the World Economic Forum in Davos Thursday, Secretary of State John Kerry highlighted the links between corruption and unrest in countries including Libya, Yemen, Burundi, and Iraq.

-“Only better governance can rout the scourge of corruption, which costs the global economy $2.6… Continue Reading
+“Only better governance can rout the scourge of corruption, which costs the global economy $2.6 trillion, blights job prospects, and opens up a vacuum that allows the predators to move in,” he said.… Continue Reading

 The Financial Crimes Enforcement Network (FinCEN) Tuesday fined a money transfer business based in Hamtramck, Michigan and its owner for processing millions of dollars in wire transfers to Yemen without any due diligence on those involved.… Continue Reading

 Last year, 17,958 people were killed in terrorist attacks, 61% more than the previous year.
 More than 80% of all deaths from terrorist attacks occurred in five of the world’s most corrupt countries — Iraq, Afghanistan, Pakistan, Nigeria, and Syria.… Continue Reading

 It is that time of the year again.
 Transparency International released its 2013 Corruption Perceptions Index (CPI) today.
 The CPI, which is the most widely used indicator of corruption worldwide, measures the perceptions of public sector corruption.… Continue Reading

 Jack Stanley paid his former employer Kellogg, Brown & Root LLC $9.25 million last week as partial restitution for kickbacks he took when he ran the company.

 The Wall Street Journal is reporting that Swiss logistics giant Panalpina and its customer Shell are close to settlement of FCPA charges with the DOJ and SEC.
 The paper said Panalpina may pay about $85 million in penalties and Shell about $30 million.… Continue Reading